 Despite the loss of adult attention, children still need to attach.
 Our culture should support children’s attachment to appropriate nurturing figures, but it doesn’t.
 In youth culture, adults have been reduced to figures of mockery and irrelevance and children are increasingly turning to other children to meet their attachment needs.
 But peer relationships require a certain amount of cool detachment, and so fail to meet the child’s needs.
 Extreme cases of this are child-on-child violence, such as that seen recently in Notting Hill.
 The need for attachment to the peer group is so strong that vulnerability is not an option.

 Only adults can provide the safe space for a child’s healthy emotional development.
-And the technology so many adults provide for their children presents a way for children to reinforce their mutual but shallow attachments.
+But the technology so many adults provide for their children presents a way for children to reinforce their mutual but shallow peer attachments.
 For more on the dangers of peer orientation see Gordon Neufeld’s work https://www.youtube.com/watch?v=GKRp3dsPelE.

 As Neufeld says, “don’t court the competition” – time to cancel that playdate.
 There are plenty of other steps to take that will allow your relationship with your child to blossom, they all require going against the tide.

-Carving out regular time to be fully attuned to your child requires a change of routine, and possible financial sacrifice.
-It can mean giving up our own material comforts and mean we have to be with ourselves too, not always easy.
+Carving out regular time to be fully attuned to your child requires a change of routine and possible financial sacrifice.
+It can mean giving up our own material comforts and mean we have to be present with ourselves too, not always easy.

 Attachment parenting is the alternative to the punishment and bribery dished out to Yamato Tanooka and countless other children every day.
 Your child will melt into you.